 training after graduation.
 Many programs offer credit or acceleration

-toward a two-year degree.
+toward a two-year degree as well as upon completion of select technical programs students may earn industry certifications.
 Check with your counselor, BRACE advisor or

 appointment for assessment and orientation.